Nadrieril/dhall-rust/README.md

 - Normalization: 74%
 - Typechecking: 66%

-You can see what's missing from the commented out tests in `dhall/tests`.
+You can see what's missing from the commented out tests in `dhall/src/normalize.rs` and `dhall/src/typecheck.rs`.